Grammar AI: The Ultimate Guide for Beginners in 2026

 The most advanced tools consider your audience and purpose when making these suggestions.

-What's particularly impressive about 2025's grammar AI is how it handles exceptions.
+What's particularly impressive about 2026's grammar AI is how it handles exceptions.
 It recognizes when you're breaking grammar rules intentionally (in dialogue, creative writing, or casual communication) and can adjust its suggestions accordingly.
+The AI now understands stylistic choices, regional dialects, and even internet slang, adapting its corrections based on your intended audience and communication style.

 As one writing instructor told me: "Tools like CleverType don't just apply rigid rules—they understand context.
 That's what makes them genuinely helpful rather than annoying."